 Location: Bodmin Moor

 Salmon is a lovely well equipped, south facing ground floor holiday apartment in a wonderful historic ancient barn set in 17 acres of idyllic grounds with top class free private salmon fishing on the River Fowey.
-There is trout fishing in season on the lake, with a charge of £30 per session.
 With something for everyone to do all year round, this very special place is a dream holiday choice at any time of year!

 Location: Bodmin Moor